katjam/healthy-code-happy-people/presentation/SLIDES.md

 **You might think**<!-- .element class="fragment" data-fragment-index="2"-->
 - New is fun & old is safe<!-- .element class="fragment" data-fragment-index="2"-->
-- Popular is reliable & niche is fragile<!-- .element class="fragment" data-fragment-index="2"-->
+- Popular is reliable & niche is fragile<!-- .element class="fragment" data-fragment-index="3"-->

-**You probably value**<!-- .element class="fragment" data-fragment-index="3"-->
+**You probably value**<!-- .element class="fragment" data-fragment-index="4"-->
-- Safety & efficiency<!-- .element class="fragment" data-fragment-index="3"-->
+- Safety & efficiency<!-- .element class="fragment" data-fragment-index="4"-->
-- Client trust<!-- .element class="fragment" data-fragment-index="3"-->
+- Client trust<!-- .element class="fragment" data-fragment-index="5"-->
-- Un-stressful collaboration<!-- .element class="fragment" data-fragment-index="3"-->
+- Un-stressful collaboration<!-- .element class="fragment" data-fragment-index="6"-->

 Note:
 (3 min)
-- It's also pretty neat how small the initial learning curve is.
-I don't like reading or writing javascript
-- TICK: You're probably a lot better at writing javascript than I am - because don't do it very much
+- You're probably a lot better at writing javascript than I am - because don't do it very much
 - TICK: Might think new tech is fun - but old tech is safer - new to you does not mean new.
 - functional 1930's, ML syntax 1973 - React Elm Typescript Webpack 2012/ 2013 - graphql, redux 2015
 - You might think popular tech is reliable and niche tech is fragile - carefully engineered specialist equipt
-- TICK: Like me, you proably want to write reliable software that you can be proud of
+- TICK: Like me, you proably want to write reliable software
+- TICK that you can be proud of
-- and feel confident when others collaboate with you on your code
+- TICK and feel confident when others collaboate with you on your code

 +++